intel/dmr/README.md

 &copy; 2020 Giacomo Rossi, Intel Corporation

 Anyone is interest to use, to develop or to contribute to FALCO is welcome, feel free to select the license that best matches your soul!

-### External library

-FALCO uses one external library (PENF - placed into the *third_party* subdirectory of the root project source).
-This library maybe is distributed under different licensing system with respect the FALCO one, please refer to its own license.

 Go to [Top](#top)